 People love creating their own things, but for a lot of us, creating from scratch is a bit too much.
-The business model where you provide the necessary materials to create an item is a great concept to build a brand on.
+The e-commerce business model where you provide the necessary materials to create an item is a great concept to build a brand on.

 You sell a product, but the consumer has the satisfaction of creating something valuable, with an inherent value.

 The popularity of “being fit” creates numerous business opportunities.
 From gym equipment to dedicated clothes and much much more.

 However, one niche you can build a business around is natural supplements.
 Most people aren’t very fond of pharmaceutical companies, due to the fact that we’re becoming more conscious and concerned about exactly what we put into bodies.
 As a result, there’s a market for those who want to know exactly what they and their family consume.

 This is a potential base for your new business.